 How to create a learning culture

 If the digital revolution has taught us anything, it’s that today’s business moves at light speed.
-To compete and thrive, organizations must build upon their pandemic lessons and become agile, resilient, resourceful, and decisive.
+To compete and thrive, organisations must build upon their pandemic lessons and become agile, resilient, resourceful, and decisive.
 This can only happen if there's an openness to learning within a business that’s company-wide – a learning culture that empowers employees to develop attributes and skills that support the business and for themselves.
 In a recent survey, conducted by the SAP SuccessFactors Growth and Insights team, 44% of employees wish they could spend more time learning at work.
 The best businesses know that if they are to win in today’s business climate, they must prioritize and commit to continuous workplace learning and development.

 What is a learning culture?

-A learning culture is one where employees are encouraged to grow personally and professionally, and have easy access to tools, programs, and training that helps them develop, share, and apply new knowledge and skills.
+A learning culture is one where employees are encouraged to grow personally and professionally, and have easy access to tools, programmes, and training that helps them develop, share, and apply new knowledge and skills.

 In a learning culture, training, learning, and development are no longer located within a specific department, such as human resources, but are instead a valued cross-company initiative